Happy January 28, 2023 – Brahmacharya (Moderation)

 Do a closet clean-out and donate clothes you do not wear any more… or consider starting a wardrobe tracking method to help identify what you do not wear and could donate.
 PS consider making the extra effort donating directly to local organizations for the homeless, elderly, women, or children rather than the easy dropboxes for Goodwill.

 Good Morning Yogis!
-Today is Satya (truthfulness) Day.
+Today is Satya or Truthfulness Day.
 We are staying synced up with our 30 Day Challenge group.
 We will practice today focusing on the “benevolent truth” translation of Satya from Sanskrit.

 Today’s Positive Practice suggestion

-Today’s Daily Yogi Practice is sharing a kind truth with someone you care about for Satya (truthfulness) Day.
-Let’s make it big today… we could all use a big pick me up!
+Today’s Daily Yogi Practice is sharing a kind truth with someone you care about.
+Let’s make it big today… these are hard times and we could all use a big pick me up!
+Do not compliment someone about something that changes every day, like their hair or outfit.
 Need some ideas?

 Contact your best friend just to say how much you admire their drive, or loyalty or the ability to always make you laugh.